Skip to content

 impactType: critical

 A dependency can also be marked transitive to let it cascade further down the chain.
+Transitive cascades currently use the upstream’s overall status (per-environment cascades are not yet propagated across multiple hops).

 Dependencies do not auto-open incidents.
 They affect derived health state and which alerts get suppressed in cascades, nothing more.
 See Incidents for the human workflow.